www.SUNBEAMsidevalve.com

 The Wolverhampton History and Heritage Society's web site.

-Richard Rosenthal's excellent articles in the Classic Motor Cycle magazines of May, June and July 2008.
+Richard Rosenthal's articles in the Classic Motor Cycle magazines of May, June and July 2008.

 ... my thanks!